• Skip to primary navigation

 Step by step photos

 Here's a step by step breakdown on how to make this easy recipe for air fryer peaches.
-If you would like to see these steps in a slideshow, check out my air fried peaches web story!

-2. Next, cut the peaches in half vertically.
+1. Step 2: Cut the peaches in half vertically.
 Gently twist apart each half of the peach to separate it into two pieces.
 Then, remove the pits and discard them.

-3. Now, sprinkle the cinnamon sugar topping over the cut surface of each peach half.
+1. Step 3: Sprinkle the cinnamon sugar topping over the cut surface of each peach half.
 If you need a little help getting an even layer of the sugar, you can use a clean finger to spread it out a little more.

-Let them cook for 8 - 10 minutes, or until the tops are bubbly and browned, and the peaches are tender.
+1. Step 5: Cook the peaches for 8 - 10 minutes, or until the tops are bubbly and browned, and the peaches are tender.

 Tips and tricks

 • A little bit of the cinnamon sugar and peach juice may drip onto the cooking surface of the air fryer.
-To make cleaning easier, you can wash the air fryer basket before the sugar fully hardens.
-You can also spray the air fryer with cooking oil before adding the peaches if desired.
+To make cleaning easier, you can try one (or more) of these ideas:

 • The air fryer makes it really convenient to check on the food; all you need to do is pull out the basket to take a quick peek.
 So when making the recipe for the first time, don't be afraid to check on their progress during the cook time to get the perfect amount of browning.